 End sentences with prepositions—most of the time

 It’s fine to end sentences with prepositions.
 We prefer it, in fact.
 Just be careful not to slip into something that’s too informal.
-If you’d never say it in conversation, our copilot wouldn’t either.
+If you’d never say it in conversation, then don’t write it that way.

 Favor simple tenses

 For the most part, write in simple tenses—past, present, and future—because they’re direct, clear, and short.
 Sometimes they make sense for the situation and sound natural, but often they they just add extra words unnecessarily.
 Be mindful of that and have rationale when you use them.
 It’s fine to use But try to stay away from progressive tenses unless you need to convey ongoing action.

 Know why else you should write using simple tenses?
 They’re easier for non-native speakers to understand and for translation teams to translate.